Salimer/ToDoList-Flutter/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Thanks to all Microverse community
+- Thanks for checking my project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>